Clarifying User Trust For An AI-Powered Startup

 Redesigning The Cancellation Flow

-Myself, the Director of Marketing and the Head of Engineering put or heads together to implement a clearer cancellation experience that surfaced user intent and offered alternatives (pause, discounts).
-This would give the team even more visibility into why users were leaving and reduce churn.
+Myself, the Director of Marketing and the Head of Engineering put or heads together to implement a clearer cancellation experience.
+I mapped the cancellation journey then explored solutions through low-fidelity wireframes.

 BUT!
 Churn Did Not Significantly Decrease.